X-kimna/Let_us_dance_together/readme.md

 ## dataset

-You can download the dataset from:
+You can download the origin dataset from, we also provide preprocessed data in `./data`:

 https://github.com/mhy12345/Music-to-Dance-Motion-Synthesis